Relationships Between Necessary Conditions for Feedback Stabilizability: Introduction

 Brockett introduced a technique for proving that such a system is \emph{not} stabilizable for the classical case that $\att$ is a point and $\st = \R^n$.
 Viewing $f(x,u)$ as $\R^n$-valued, \concept{Brockett's condition} is satisfied if the equation

 admits a solution $(x,u)$ for each constant vector $v\in \R^n$ with $\|v\|$ close enough to zero.
 Brockett proved that this condition is necessarily satisfied if there exists a continuously differentiable closed-loop vector field solving the feedback stabilizability problem \cite[Thm~1.(iii)]{brockett1983asymptotic}.
-In fact, Zabczyk showed that Brockett's condition must hold under the relaxed assumption that the closed-loop vector field is merely continuous and has unique forward trajectories \cite{zabczyk1989some}.
+In fact, Zabczyk showed that Brockett's condition must hold under the relaxed assumption that the closed-loop vector field is merely continuous and has unique maximal trajectories \cite{zabczyk1989some}.\footnote{In fact, only uniqueness of forward trajectories was assumed in \cite{zabczyk1989some}, but uniqueness of backward trajectories will also be assumed herein, as was done in \cite{kvalheim2022necessary,kvalheim2023obstructions}.}

 A monograph by Krasnosel'ski\u{i} and Zabre{i}ko, appearing around the same time as Brockett's paper, contains a necessary condition for asymptotic stability of an equilibrium point of a vector field involving its index \cite[\S 52]{krasnoselskii1984geometrical}.
 This condition was used by Coron to introduce a necessary condition for essentially the same setting as Brockett's with $n>1$.
 Defining $\Sigma$ to be the complement of $f^{-1}(0)$ within the domain of $f$, \concept{Coron's condition} is satisfied if the $f$-induced homomorphism